Building a Privacy-First URL Shortener on Blockchain

 Why Traditional URL Shorteners Are a Privacy Nightmare

-• They see the destination URL
+• It sees the destination URL.

-• They track your browsing patterns
+• It can track your browsing patterns.

-• They sell this data to advertisers
+• It may sell this data to advertisers.

 I built cryptly to solve this problem using blockchain and encryption.